 It is the goal of extension efforts to provide educational opportunities to understand how to adopt and manage the technologies associated with precision agriculture to improve profitability, efficiencies, as well as protect the environment on their farming operation or agricultural business.

-Online Course Offering from January 21 through March 13, 2014 - Machinery Management Using Precision Agriculture Technology
+Information Regarding Online Course Offering - Machinery Management Using Precision Agriculture Technology - NO CURRENT OFFERING

 Course Description: This course focuses on agricultural equipment that is commonly used in conjunction with GPS technology.
 Planters, combines, fertilizer application equipment and sprayer application equipment are commonly equipped with GPS equipment to control and record operational parameters.
 These parameters focus around the equipments geographic location and can be recorded simultaneously with the volume of product applied and weather information (wind, temperature, humidity, etc.).
 GPS guidance is one of the main technologies to be studied throughout the course.
 The management of this equipment and the GPS technologies used to control and record this information is the focus of the course.